 Sumup makes 387 million euros turnover

-The payment service provider is making more sales despite Corona.
-So far, the founder has been rather reticent with concrete figures.
+The payment service provider is making more turnover despite corona.
+So far, the founder has been reluctant to provide specific figures.

-The fintech Sumup, which was founded in Berlin in 2012, has a turnover of 387 million euros.
-This is reported by Finance Forward, which evaluated the consolidated financial statements for the past year in the Luxembourg commercial register.
-According to the report, the turnover was ten percent higher than in the pre-Corona year 2019.
-Nevertheless, the fintech continues to make losses.
-The EBIT was minus 84 million euros in 2020.
+Fintech Sumup, which was founded in Berlin in 2012, has a turnover of 387 million euros.
+This was reported by Finance Forward, which analyzed the consolidated financial statements for the past year in the Luxembourg commercial register.
+Turnover was ten percent higher than in the pre-corona year 2019.
+Nevertheless, the fintech is still making losses.
+EBIT was minus 84 million euros in 2020.

-Sumup sells small card payment terminals used primarily in the restaurant industry.
-The fintech, which is now headquartered in London, employs 2,600 people.
+Sumup sells small payment terminals for card payments, which are mainly used in the hospitality industry.
+The fintech, which is now based in London, employs 2,600 people.

 Newsletter